kaykay-dv/pocketsearch/docs/persistent_databases.md

     pocket_writer.insert(text="Hello world")
 ```

 The connection will be closed implicitly after the context manager has been left.

+### Reading from an index

 In the same way you can create a PocketReader instance to interact with the search
 index in read-only mode: